 Affordable Care Act

 On March 23, 2010, President Obama signed into law the Patient Protection and Affordable Care Act, commonly referred to as Obamacare.
-While a strong supporter of a single-payer health care system, Congressman Scott tirelessly worked with his colleagues in Congress to pass the Affordable Care Act.
+While a strong supporter of a single-payer health care system, Congressman Scott tirelessly worked with his colleagues in Congress to pass the Affordable Care Act (ACA).
 Four years later, the law's provisions are improving the lives of millions of people in the Commonwealth of Virginia and across the United States.
 No one can ever again be denied coverage for a pre-existing condition.
 No one ever again has to worry that one major illness will mean bankruptcy for his or her family.
 No senior citizen will ever again have to pay a co-pay for key preventive services, such as cancer screenings.
 While he is not opposed to improving the law as implementation continues, Congressman Scott is opposed to attempts to weaken or repeal Obamacare.
+As Chairman of the Committee on Education and Labor, Congressman Scott is on the frontlines of defending the ACA from the constant sabotage attempts from the Trump Administration and Congressional Republicans.
+Congressman Scott is a lead sponsor of the Protecting Pre-Existing Conditions and Making Health Care More Affordable Act of 2019 and is a a co-sponsor of the Medicare for All Act of 2019.

 Medicare and Medicaid